The 1 Day Inca Trail Hike

 HOW DIFFICULT IS THE ONE DAY INCA TRAIL?

 It is very important for potential trekkers of the 1 Day Inca Trail to understand that you are doing the same trail as the 2 Day Inca Trail, just quicker.
-Trekkers need to be in moderate to excellent physical condition to be able to do this trek and arrive at Machu Picchu Citadel on time.
-If you think the trek may be too strenuous, you may book the 2 day Inca Trail.
+Trekkers need to be in good physical condition to be able to do this trek and arrive at Machu Picchu Citadel with enough time for their tour.
+If you think the trek may be too strenuous, we recommend booking the 2 day Inca Trail.

 WHERE IS THE STARTING POINT OF THIS HIKE?

-The actual hike starts at KM 104, from this point to Machu Picchu is 12km.
+The actual hike starts at KM104, from here to Machu Picchu is a 12km path.

 DO I NEED PERMITS FOR THIS HIKE?